 Phone 999 for an ambulance immediately if you suspect you, or someone else, is having a heart attack.

-Alcohol can have a serious long-term effect on blood pressure and research has shown that heavy drinking can lead to increased risk of hypertension for both men and women (5).
+- Cut down on alcohol.
+Alcohol can have a serious long-term effect on blood pressure and research has shown that heavy drinking can lead to increased risk of hypertension for both men and women6.

 Stress raises your heart rate, and therefore your blood pressure, in the short term.
 But it’s not been proven that stress alone has a long-lasting effect on your blood pressure.